pocco81/dap-buddy.nvim/README.md

 ### 📜 License

-AbbrevMan.nvim is released under the GPL v3.0 license.
+dap-buddy.nvim is released under the GPL v3.0 license.
 It grants open-source permissions for users including:

 - The right to download and run the software freely
 - The right to make changes to the software as desired
 - The right to redistribute copies of the software
 - The right to modify and distribute copies of new versions of the software

-For more convoluted language, see the [LICENSE file](https://github.com/Pocco81/AbbrevMan.nvim/blob/main/LICENSE.md).
+For more convoluted language, see the [LICENSE file](https://github.com/Pocco81/dap-buddy.nvim/blob/main/LICENSE.md).

 &nbsp;